jnoh/jnoh.net/index.md

 ---

-## Daily Log

-#### 2018-03-27
+### 2018-03-27

 **10:13PM**
 I would like to be able to add to this much more quickly.
 Without the need to push to a server.
-More like writing to journal...
+More like writing to a journal...